brummbar/poc_oe_ai_provider_gpt_at_ec/README.md

 Development has moved to https://github.com/openeuropa/oe_ai_provider_gpt_at_ec .

+Repository will be deleted in the upcoming months.

 # OpenEuropa GPT@EC AI Provider

 Enables the use of GPT@EC as provider for the Drupal AI module.